 Desalination plant components

 The Ashdod desalination plant will cover an area of 7,450m² and have a total built-up area of 6,300m².
-The SWRO facility includes two main buildings, each comprising pre-treatment and RO process equipment.
+The SWRO facility includes two main buildings, each comprising pre-treatment and reverse osmosis (RO) process equipment.

 Water treatment process

-The plant will use RO process to remove dissolved salts and impurities from ocean water with UF as a pre-treatment process.
+The plant will use RO processes to remove dissolved salts and impurities from ocean water with UF as a pre-treatment process.

-Two pumps will pump the seawater from the Eshcol Power Station.
-The feed water will then pass through filters to remove coarse and fine impurities.
+Two pumps will transfer the seawater from the Eshcol Power Station, before being passed through filters to remove coarse and fine impurities.
 Desalinated water from the plant will be stored in a 3,000m³ storage tank and then sent to a UF pre-treatment station.

 The UF unit removes marine organisms and other contaminants from the water.
 The pre-treatment technology will prevent clogging of the RO membranes.
 The desalination process will be supported by Pentair X-Flow, which will supply its Seaguard UF membranes and skids to the Ashdod plant.

-PX pressure exchanger energy recovery devices will be incorporated to bring down the energy consumption of the RO process.
+PX pressure exchanger energy recovery devices will be incorporated to reduce the energy consumption of the RO process.

 Richard Miller Treatment Plant (RMTP) is located in the city of Cincinnati, Ohio, US.

-UF treated seawater will be discharged to the two backwash tanks and then passed through the RO units through to the two treated water tanks.
-The treated water will then flow to the parallel and similar SWRO units consisting of a booster pump, a high-pressure aggregate and a membranes stack.
+UF treated seawater will be discharged to the two backwash tanks and then passed through the RO units to the two treated water tanks.
+The treated water will then flow to the parallel and similar SWRO units consisting of a booster pump, a high-pressure aggregate, and a membranes stack.

 The SWRO permeate and flushing tank will collect permeate from the RO trains with a UF permeate capacity of 930 million litres/day.

 A 2,000m³ tank will hold the final in-flow of treated water.
-Four pumps, three operational and one stand-by, will pump the water at a pressure of ten bar to the main water supply line.
+Four pumps will transfer the water at a pressure of 10bar to the main water supply line.